mattmotoki/toxic-comment-classification/README.md

+## Kaggle - Toxic Comment Classification Challenge

-## 33rd Place Solution Using Embedding Imputation
+* 33rd Place Solution
+* Private LB: 0.9872, 33/4551
+* Public LB: 0.9876, 45/4551

-This is the writeup and code for the [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/discussion/52666).
+This is the writeup and code for the [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) where I placed 33rd out of 4,551 teams.
+For more information about my approach see my [discussion post](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/discussion/52666).

 The task was to classify online comments into 6 categories: `toxic`, `severve_toxic`, `obscene`, `threat`, `insult`, `identity_hate`.
 The competition metric was the average of the individual AUCs of each predicted class

 ### Summary of approach:

-__Private LB: 0.9872, 33/4551__; Public LB: 0.9876, 45/4551

 #### Embeddings:
    - FastText embeddings trained locally on the competition data